Ljubljana - a small city with a big heart

 Faculty of Administration

-The faculty of administration is the leading educational and research institution in the field of public administration in Slovenia.
-Established in 1956, the faculty became a member of the University of Ljubljana in 1975.
-It enhances multidisciplinary knowledge (i.e. administration, organisation, law, economy, management and informatics) and has been awarded the prestigious European Association for Public Administration Accreditation (EAPAA) for the first and second cylce study programmes in administration.
+The Faculty of Public Administration is the leading educational and research institution in the field of public administration in Slovenia.
+Established in 1956, it enhances multidisciplinary knowledge (i.e. administration, organisation, law, economy, management and informatics) and has been awarded the prestigious European Association for Public Administration Accreditation (EAPAA) for the first and second cylce study programmes in administration.

-The faculty encompasses 1.500 students and 70 employees.
-Every year approximately 300 students graduate.
-Furthermore, the faculty cooperates with more than 55 international partner universities and welcomes several exchange students each year.
-Next to these partnerships with other universities, the faculty maintains 160 argreements of cooperation with the public or business sector too.
+The faculty encompasses app.
+1.000 students and 70 employees.
+Furthermore, the faculty cooperates with more than 80 international partner universities and welcomes several exchange students each year.
+Next to these partnerships with other universities, the faculty maintains 160 agreements of cooperation with the public or business sector too.

-Furthermore the faculty's Research Institute focusses on the study of phenomena, processes and practices in the fields of public sector economics and finance, administrative and legal matters, informatisation of the public sector, e-governance and HRM in the public sector.
-The Consulting and Training Centre of the faculty annually organises 2 free public sector academies, 4 free professional counsellings and 60 different educational programmes.
-The Publishing Centre issues the academic journal International Public Administration Review.
+Furthermore the faculty's Research Institute focuses on the study of phenomena, processes and practices in the fields of public sector economics and finance, administrative and legal matters, informatisation of the public sector, e-governance and HRM in the public sector.
+The Consulting and Training Centre of the faculty annually organises two free public sector academies, four free professional counselings and sixty different educational programmes.
+The Publishing Centre issues the academic journal Central European Public Administration Review.